-- How do we increase e-commerce sales and customer engagement? - Which products are most popular in each region? - · When and where do retailers make purchases?
+How do we increase e-commerce sales and customer engagement?

 Developing a world-class product for retailers is the #1 priority for BEES, an e-commerce and SaaS company created by Anhesuer-Busch Inbev.
-With BEES, retailers can browse for products, place orders, earn rewards\, arrange deliveries, manage invoices, and access business insights - all from one platform.
+With BEES, retailers can browse for products, place orders, earn rewards, arrange deliveries, manage invoices, and access business insights - all from one platform.
 Amplitude was implemented so that business units around the world can understand every interaction across the customer journey - from signing up a new account to browsing products, checking inventory, and purchasing.
 With customer and product insights democratized across global teams, BEES' is able to scale data-driven decision making during product development and tailor each customer's digital interaction with the exact information they need.